swcarpentry/website/_posts/2016/11/2016-11-21-gap-lesson.md

 and SageMath systems, and followed by the series of lectures and exercise classes on a selection of topics in computational discrete mathematics.

-This naturally leads to the idea of establishing a Software Carpentry lesson on programming with GAP.
+This naturally led to the idea of establishing a Software Carpentry lesson on programming with GAP.
 I started to develop it in 2015 for our [first training school in Manchester](http://www.codima.ac.uk/school2015/).
-I took inspiration from the core Software Carpentry lessons, in particular on UNIX shell, Python and R.
+I took inspiration from the core Software Carpentry lessons, in particular from those on UNIX shell, Python and R.

-Since I have never been at any of the Software Carpentry workshops before and had not yet completed instructor training, it was extremely beneficial for me to come as a helper to the first ever
-[Software Carpentry workshop in St Andrews](https://lmwake.github.io/2015-06-18-StAndrews/) in June 2015 and obtain an insight into the Software Carpentry teaching methodology.
+Since I have never been at any of the Software Carpentry workshops before and had not yet completed instructor training at that point (it is currently in progress), it was extremely beneficial for me to come as a helper to the first ever [Software Carpentry workshop in St Andrews](https://lmwake.github.io/2015-06-18-StAndrews/) in June 2015, and obtain an insight into the Software Carpentry teaching methodology.

 A good Software Carpentry lesson should have a central story which goes